Chapter 1:

 "That's not what I meant—"

-“Maybe if you weren’t this mean, you'd get answers more easily.”
+"Maybe if you weren't this mean, you'd get answers more easily."
 He hopped off the bed, ready to leave.
-“And as for your questions — I have no idea.”
+"And as for your little interrogation?
+I have no idea.
+Trust me, if I knew who I was, I would be long gone."

 Her eyebrows shot up in surprise, then narrowed in fury.
 She grabbed him roughly by the front of his white shirt, despite him being a head taller.
 He instinctively recoiled but held his ground, a strange confidence settling in.